 On May 24th, 2018, Governor Haslem signed off on the recommendation of the State Workforce Board to realign the existing Local Workforce Development Areas (LWDA).
 This game-changing movement marks the first time the local areas have been realigned since the late 1990s.

 The State Board began reviewing the structure of the areas in February when Grundy County requested to move to LWDA 5 to align with the economically thriving Chattanooga region.
 This prompted the Board to wonder if it would make more sense for the Workforce areas to align with the Job Base Camps of the Tennessee Department of Economic and Community Development.

 Embracing the regional concept, Commissioner Phillips invited all the county mayors and executives in the state to regional meetings to outline the changes in April.
 After the mayors received the proposed changes with support, the State Workforce Board met on May 11th and approved the realignment, sending it to the Governor for final designation.

-How does this effect Workforce Essentials?
 State policy dictates that One-Stop-Operator and Career Service Provider Contracts must be rebid by this fall.
-Based upon what we know now, after the administrative changes have been finalized, it looks like we will be in the proposal writing business again.
+Based upon what we know now after the administrative changes have been finalized, it looks like we will be in the proposal writing business again.